danirus/sphinx-nefertiti/docs/source/users-guide/customization/colorsets.rst

       }
     }

-If you had any other changes to apply specifically to the new ``django`` color set, you would apply them here, in ``scss/_theme-django.scss``, as this file is included only when building ``sphinx-nefertiti-django.css``.
+If you had any other changes to apply specifically to the new ``django`` colorset, you would apply them here, in ``scss/_theme-django.scss``, as this file is included only when building ``sphinx-nefertiti-django.css``.

-2. Build the color set
+2. Build the colorset
 ======================

 The ``package.json`` files offers two scripts to build style files: